jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 -----

 Might J Code’s compilation optimizers take away bound these checks?
-Consider the ComponentList’s Remove method and see what the optimizer might might do to find out a safety check could go.
+Consider the ComponentList’s Remove method and see what the optimizer might do to find out a safety check could go.

 -----